-12.2 What about the steps of the current procedural calendar?
+12.1.2 What about your current election procedure?

-All steps of the procedural calendar are provisionally postponed as from day X+36 until after the summer of 2020.
-This means that the current day X+35 (the final date for the submission of candidate lists) is maintained according to the current procedural calendar (i.e. in the period from 17 up to and including 30 March 2020, or later for the companies that started the election procedure later or when the election procedure has been delayed by a procedure before the labour tribunal).
+All steps of the procedural calendar are postponed as from day X+36.
+This means that the current day X+35 (the final date for the submission of candidate lists) is maintained according to the current procedural calendar (i.e., in the period from 17 to 30 March 2020 inclusive, or later for the companies that started the election procedure later or when the election procedure has been delayed by a procedure before the labour tribunal).